Cheesebaron/cheesebaron.github.io/_posts/2021-08-19-android-safetynet.md

 Alternatively Google provides a [sample to validate the JWT token yourself offline][offlinevalidate].

+Make sure you go through [this checklist] before you ship your SafetyNet validation to make sure you have covered all cases.

 All the code can be found in a [Sample Application I have made and published on GitHub][sample].

 [docs]: https://developer.android.com/training/safetynet/attestation.html